Vejaem/Final-Project/README.md

 #### Here's a link to our [Google Colab jupyter notebook](https://colab.research.google.com/drive/10icsahjYIm6DSTItl7nJXkPGF0wec9cv?usp=sharing).

+### Here's the link to our website https://vejaem.github.io/Final-Project/

 #### Our team made several important observations:
 <ul>
   <li> More to come in our presentation.</li>